arkency/posts/posts/2014-07-16-deliver-user-interface-faster-using-react-dot-js.md

  * props - shortcut of *properties*, these are mean to be **immutable**
  * state - **mutable**

-After changing the state, React automatically re-render the component to answer a new input.
+After changing the state, React will automatically re-render the component to answer a new input.

 In addition, all React components must implement *render* method, which must return another React object.